NYULibraries/ariadne/backend/README.md

 ### Examples

-* Get the SFX HTTP POST request for The New Yorker **(make sure to keep the single-quotes around the query string argument!)**:
+* Get the SFX HTTP GET request for The New Yorker **(make sure to keep the single-quotes around the query string argument!)**:

 ```shell